Pmunoz200/wellbeing_app/client/README.md

 - **Track and update your data** as you progress on your health journey, with the AI adapting its recommendations based on your latest inputs.
 - **Sync your data** with the cloud to ensure it’s accessible across all your devices and safely stored.
 - **Review insights and analytics** provided by the AI to understand trends in your health habits and identify areas for improvement.
+- **Capture and upload media** such as images and audio directly through the app to document your health journey and receive feedback.
+- **Manage personal data** within the app to keep your profile up to date, which helps refine the recommendations and insights provided by the AI.

+## 🛠 Technology Stack <a name = "tech_stack"></a>

+The technology stack used in the client-side of Project Vitalis includes:

+- **Flutter**: A UI toolkit from Google that enables the development of natively compiled applications for mobile, web, and desktop from a single codebase.
+Flutter powers the client-side of the Vitalis app, ensuring a smooth and responsive user interface.

+- **Firebase Authentication**: A robust and secure authentication system from Google, used to manage user sign-in, sign-up, and authentication processes in the app.
+This ensures that user data is protected and accessible only to authorized users.

+- **Firebase Firestore Database**: A flexible, scalable database for mobile, web, and server development from Firebase.
+Firestore is used to store and sync user data in real-time, making it integral to the backend of the app for managing health logs, user profiles, and personalized recommendations.

+- **Gemini (Google AI)**: Gemini is Google’s state-of-the-art multi-modal AI model that powers the app’s core functionalities.
+It enables the app to process and understand various forms of input (text, video, audio), providing personalized and accurate health recommendations and improving the overall user experience.